paymill/paymill-prestashop-1.4/README.md

 PAYMILL-Prestashop Extension for credit card and direct debit payments
 ==================

-PAYMILL extension for Prestashop compatible with: 1.4.8.2 and newer (tested for 1.4.8.2 and 1.4.11.0).
+PAYMILL extension for Prestashop compatible with: 1.4+ (tested for 1.4.8.2 and 1.4.11.0).
 This extension installs two payment methods: Credit card and direct debit.

 ## Your Advantages
 * PCI DSS compatibility